navikt/melosys-web/README-REACT.md

   "proxy": "http://localhost:4000",
 ```

 This way, when you `fetch('/api/todos')` in development, the development server will recognize that it’s not a static asset, and will proxy your request to `http://localhost:4000/api/todos` as a fallback.
-The development server will only attempt to send requests without a `text/html` accept header to the proxy.
+The development server will only attempt to sendAktoer requests without a `text/html` accept header to the proxy.

 Conveniently, this avoids [CORS issues](http://stackoverflow.com/questions/21854516/understanding-ajax-cors-and-security-considerations) and error messages like this in development: